Ticket in 1972: L to R Eddie Hansen, Trevor Tombleson, Ricky Ball and Paul Woolright.

 Ticket returned to New Zealand in November 1972 and opened the new Auckland venue, Levi's Saloon.
 Fans didn't seem to notice the growing animosity in the band, but it came to a head at the Ngaruawahia Festival.
 The crowd loved Ticket's performance, but Hansen was disgusted.
 It was their last gig.

-Another single was released in New Zealand, "Mr Music"/"Let Sleeping Dogs Lie", while in Australia the b-side was "Them Changes".
+Another single was released in New Zealand, "Mr Music"/"Them Changes", on the Vertigo label while in Australia the B-side was "Let Sleeping Dogs Lie".
 "Mr Music" was an uncharacteristic piece of funk which should have been a hit but wasn't.

 After a few months break, Hansen reformed Ticket, with Glen Absolum on drums, Billy Williams on bass guitar and Steve Gunn on vocals.
 It just wasn't the same, even when Tombleson returned to take over from Steve Gunn.
 The group had disbanded by the end of 1973.